 High top conversion vans present a whole bunch of obstacles when it comes to mounting an awning.
 Even if you haven’t mounted stuff to your roof yet, it’s very difficult (and expensive) to find a rain gutter roof rack that is tall enough to fit over your high top.
 And if your van is already covered with solar, then adding on a roof rack is out of the question.

-Note: If you’re just starting your build, we highly recommend installing a roof rack instead of mounting things directly to your roof.
+Note: If you’re just starting your build, you may want to think about installing a roof rack first.

 So what do you do?
 Some companies make rain gutter awning brackets.
 But the way they work usually requires screwing them into a frame post between the passenger and side cargo doors.
 If you have a typical conversion van, there’s no frame post there for the bracket to attach to, so that’s a total no-go.